pp-pp-pp-pp/MCRG-Quantum-Color-Space/Readme.md

    - Example: MCRG(1, 1, 1, 1) = #FFFFFF (White)
 2. Complex Number Inputs, Phase, and Amplitude Manipulation:
    - Example: MCRG(1, 1, 1+2j, 1) = #FF7F7F (Infrared/Salmon)
    The use of complex numbers allows for phase shifts in color representation.
-Complex number inputs affect both the phase and amplitude of the color components, mimicking quantum state behavior and allowing for subtle color variations not possible in traditional RGB spaces.
+Complex number inputs affect both the phase and amplitude of the color components, mimicking quantum state behavior and allowing for highly nuanced color mixing.

 3. Infinite Scaling:
    Inputs can be scaled infinitely without changing the output color.